nellaivijay/CarND-P2/writeup_P2.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 # [Rubric Points](https://review.udacity.com/#!/rubrics/481/view)
 # **1. Files Submitted**
 *Submission Files:* The project submission includes all required files.
 * The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code cells executed and displaying output.
 * An HTML or PDF export of the project notebook with the name report.html or report.pdf.
 * Any additional datasets or images used for the project that are not from the German Traffic Sign Dataset.

-Comment
-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+Comment: All required files are included in this repository.

+# **2. Dataset Exploration**
+*Dataset Summary:* The submission includes a basic summary of the data set.

 The code for this step is contained in the second code cell of the IPython notebook.